nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **_Specifying repeated tasks_**

-Have one of those pesky tasks you need to do every now and then?
+Have one of those pesky tasks you need to do every now and then?<br>
 DearJim also allows you to specify tasks that need to be repeated at a specific `RECURRING_INTERVAL`.
 Never forget them again!<br>
-Format: `repeat every RECURRING_INTERVAL`
+Keyword: `repeat every RECURRING_INTERVAL`
 > Note: You may only specify a `RECCURING_INTERVAL` for tasks that are timed.

 `RECURRING_INTERVAL` can be specified in a few formats, with some examples listed below.